 Compliance is a big deal in the world of text marketing.
-Here's a step-by-step guide with everything you need to know.
+Here's a step-by-step guide.
 We highly recommend reading it before sending any messages.

 The reason it's a big deal is because no one likes spam.
-And there a lot of laws in place to prevent it!
-The Telephone Consumer Protection Act (TCPA) and the wireless trade association CTIA have rules that companies must follow when using text marketing.
+And there are a lot of laws in place to prevent it!
+The U.S. Federal Communications Commission (FCC) (through the Telephone Consumer Protection Act (TCPA)) and the wireless carriers’ trade association, the CTIA, have rules that companies must follow when using text marketing.
 These include:

-We want you (and your subscribers) to be happy, so we made compliance automatic.
-The first time a new subscriber receives a message from you, they'll also receive the required disclosures in a free compliance text.
-This applies to imported contacts, too.
-We're the only SMS marketing company to send a separate standalone compliance text free of charge. 😊 Others try to squeeze it in to your message, cutting away at your character count.
+We're the only SMS marketing company to allow you to send your separate standalone compliance text free of charge.
+Others try to squeeze it in to your message, cutting away at your character count.

-This message does not ask contacts to confirm their consent.
-It simply includes the necessary disclosures required by law.
+This message does not ask contacts to confirm their consent—because they should have already given it to you.
+It simply includes the necessary disclosures required by the CTIA.

-The compliance message contains all the info required by the TCPA and CTIA.
+The compliance message contains all the info required by the CTIA.
 Here’s an example:

-CompanyName: Reply STOP to unsubscribe or HELP for help.
-Reply REPORT if this is an unwanted message.
+You've agreed to receive messages from [Company Name].
+Reply STOP to unsubscribe or HELP for help.
 Msg&Data rates may apply.

 The company name in your compliance message can be adjusted by selecting the Settings button in the lower-left side of your account screen.